jamesETF/ethicalfrenchienew/content/blog/_index.md

 Along with protein and iron, popcorn even contains thiamine and riboflavin, which contributes to healthy eye development and smooth digestion.

-### Wheat And Grains
+## Wheat and Grains

 Some dogs are allergic to wheat and other grains, but if this isn’t the case with your pet, they are excellent sources of fiber, fatty acids, and proteins.

 You may want to know: [Food Frenchies can not eat](https://www.petcarerx.com/article/foods-to-avoid-for-bulldogs/297)

-## Final Thoughts
+# Final Thoughts

 Just like human beings, French Bulldogs are an omnivore, so the list of what human food Frenchies can eat are endless.
 Always remember to start with small amounts to let their digestive system familiarize with new foods and stop if they get sick.

 So, what human food can Frenchies eat?
-You’ve got the answer.
+You got the answer.